Summary

 To obtain good results, practice the Hip Thrust 2 to 3 times a week.
 This allows adequate rest time between sessions, essential for muscle recovery and injury prevention.
 As for the number of repetitions, a good starting point is to perform 3 to 4 sets of 10 to 15 repetitions.

-The key is to listen to your body: if you experience pain other than the usual muscle fatigue, re-evaluate your technique and the weight used.
-Following these guidelines will help you maximize the effectiveness of the exercise while minimizing the risk of injury.
+The key is to listen to your body: if you feel any pain other than the usual muscle fatigue, re-evaluate your technique and the weight you're using.
+Following these guidelines will help you maximise the effectiveness of your exercise while minimising the risk of injury.

 Common Mistakes and How to Avoid Them

-The most common mistakes when practicing the Hip Thrust include lifting the load excessively, compromising form, and lack of control during the lowering phase.
-To avoid them, always make sure the movement is guided by glute strength and not momentum.
-Additionally, avoid elevating the hips beyond the body's natural alignment so as not to put strain on the lower back.
+The most common mistakes when practising the Hip Thrust include excessive lifting of the load, compromising form, and lack of control during the descent phase.
+To avoid these, always ensure that the movement is guided by gluteal strength and not momentum.
+In addition, avoid raising the hips beyond the body's natural alignment so as not to put strain on the lower back.

-By considering these guidelines, you can lay a solid foundation for incorporating Hip Thrust into your workout routine, ensuring safe and effective progression.
+By following these guidelines, you can build a solid foundation for integrating the Hip Thrust into your training routine, ensuring safe and effective progression.

 Practical tips for optimizing Hip Thrust

-To maximize the effectiveness of Hip Thrust and guarantee the best possible gains, here are some key tips to incorporate into your practice:
+To maximise the effectiveness of the Hip Thrust and guarantee the best possible gains, here are a few key tips to incorporate into your practice:

-Isometric contraction: At the height of the rise, hold a glute squeeze for 1 to 2 seconds before lowering back down.
-This isometric break increases the intensity of the exercise and further strengthens the targeted muscles.
+Isometric contraction: At the height of the ascent, hold a contraction of the buttocks for 1 to 2 seconds before coming back down.
+This isometric pause increases the intensity of the exercise and further strengthens the targeted muscles.

-Engagement of the abdominal core: Activate your core throughout the exercise to stabilize your lower back and increase force transmission through the hips.
-It also helps protect your spine.
+Engagement of the abdominal core: Keep your core active throughout the exercise to stabilise your lower back and increase the transmission of force through your hips.
+This also helps to protect your spine.

-Proper breathing: Take a deep breath before lifting and exhale as you push your hips up.
-Good breathing helps stabilize the trunk but also maximize power during exercise.
+Proper breathing: Breathe deeply before lifting and exhale as you push your hips up.
+Good breathing helps to stabilise the core and maximise power during the effort.

-Feet well positioned: Keep your feet flat on the floor, shoulder-width apart, and pointed slightly outward.
-This position promotes better activation of the glutes and greater stability.
+Feet well positioned: Keep your feet flat on the floor, shoulder-width apart and pointed slightly outwards.
+This position encourages better activation of the buttocks and greater stability.

 Specific warm-up: Before you begin your Hip Thrust set, perform a focused warm-up that includes hip mobility moves and light exercises to activate the glutes, like glute bridges or quadruped hip extensions.